King Abdulaziz International Airport: Construction

-Between 1976 and 1980, the total budget of $8 billion USD was set aside for civil aviation in a government 5-year plan.
+In 1976, a total budget of US$8 billion was dedicated to civil aviation infrastructure in the government's 5-year plan.
 This funding was made to continue efforts which had previously started in the plan.
-Of the $8 billion, only $5 billion USD was specifically allocated for the construction of the new airport.
-In 1974, contractors were selected for the construction of the airport.
-Construction work began in 1975 and was finalized in 1980.
+Of the total budget, US$5 billion was specifically allocated for the construction of the new airport.
+The installation of runway and taxiway lighting fixtures was undertaken by Kirkpatrick.
+Construction work was finalized in 1980.
 A contract for the maintenance of the airport was awarded to Hochtief AG, and the cleaning contract of the airport was awarded to South Korean companies.
-On 12 April 1981, King Khaled and Prince Fahd inaugurated the airport, naming it King Abdulaziz International Airport, which is named after the founder of the kingdom.